speedracer/speedracer/readme.md

     $ speedracer --reports --traces --output=./speedracer
 ```

+## Runs

+Speed Racer serves all the scripts you specified, loads them into Chrome and traces them.
+It's done sequentially for now.

+### Lifespan

+A run can last 5 seconds maximum.
+You can stop it earlier by calling `speedracer.end()` directly from a script.
+This is subject to change very soon.

+### Scripts

+You can enjoy lots of ES6 goodness without any transpilation.
+The only limitation for now is that you can't require any other script via `commonjs` (but it's coming very soon!).

 ## Reports

 Reports are `json` files that contain a performance summary of your run.
-They give you insight of what is taking time and why.
+They give you insights of what is taking time and why.

-They can be useful to track performance regression.
+They can be useful to track performance regressions.
 You can save those reports and compare them with new ones before commiting changes.
-You will then know if the new changes affected performance in a wrong way.
+You will then know if the new changes affected performance in a some way.

 Here is the format:
 ```json